HSE-LAMBDA/ai4material_design/README.md

 5. [Install pytorch-geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) according to your CUDA/virtualenv/conda situation
 6. [Log in to WanDB](https://docs.wandb.ai/ref/cli/wandb-login), or set `WANDB_MODE=disabled`
 ### Rolos
-Should work out-of-the-box.
-The terminal commands assume the working folder `ai4material_design`, `cd` to it if needed.
-To enable WanDB in the workflow nodes, add your `scripts/Rolos/wandb_config.sh`
+Packages are installed out-of-the-box.
+The terminal commands in the README assume the working folder to be `ai4material_design`, `cd` to it if needed.
+To enable WanDB in the workflow nodes, set you WanDB API key in `scripts/Rolos/wandb_config.sh`, commit and push.
+Note that if you add collaborators to your project, they will have access to your API key.
 ## Running the pilot NN model
 Below we descrbie a lightweight test run.